Developing affordable housing

 - By negotiating with property developers on developments in the county

-- By working in partnership with housing associations to build affordable housing
+- By working in partnership with registered providers to build affordable housing

 Single exception sites